9 minute read

 Why do you believe the things that you believe?
+Why do you defend your beliefs?
+Why do you like others who think like you do?
 We like to think that our beliefs are our own, formed from our unique, individual experiences, informed by our own logic, devoid of outside bias.
 But "confirmation bias" is one factor that quietly pushes us to one side of the fence or the other.
 In short, people agree with things they already agree with.

 Our beliefs are very much shaped by our environment, the people we grow up with, and what we’re taught when we’re young.
 But there’s another way our beliefs take root, and it has a lot less to do with our individual experiences and principles and more to do with cognitive functioning.